Mo-Foula/Problem-Solving-Javascript-Library/README.md

 The file should exports the **needed** functions not all functions, we are not exporting everything we want to use the algorithm as end users.

 ## Naming conventions
-Use snake_case in files naming, and provide description for each function usage and importance in a readme file with every leaf file (if not there, create one).
+Use snake_case in files naming, and provide description for each function usage and importance in a readme file with every leaf file (if not there, create one) [Example](libraries/searching/binary_search.md).

 ### Titles
 Pr title (and commit message) in following format: